 - Seasonal social events: Every year the club sponsors numerous social events, including our sailing/camping events, Sunshine Island family day, Mui Wo lunch sailing/paddling, after-race BBQs, Christmas party, and more

 New members are welcome, whether experienced or not.
 Please contact any of our club officers or just come down to the beach on a weekend and meet people.

-LBC also publishes two pages every month in Fragrant Harbour, South East Asia’s premiere sailing magazine.
+LBC also publishes articles in Fragrant Harbour, South East Asia’s premiere sailing magazine.
 A copy of Fragrant Harbour is sent free to all members.